miguelperezenciso/DLpipeline/README.md

  * * *

 Here we describe some Keras implementation details.
-Complete code is in jupyter notebook, and example data are DATA folder.
+Complete code is in (jupyter notebook)[https://github.com/miguelperezenciso/DLpipeline/blob/master/PDL.ipynb], and example data are (DATA)[https://github.com/miguelperezenciso/DLpipeline/tree/master/DATA] folder.
 To run the You need to have installed Keras (https://keras.io/) and TensorFlow (https://www.tensorflow.org/), preferably in a computer with GPU architecture.
 Installing TensorFlow, especially for the GPU architecture, may not be a smooth experience.
 If unsolved, an alternative is using a docker (i.e., a virtual machine) with all functionalities built-in, or a cloud-based machine already configured.
 One option is https://github.com/floydhub/dl-docker.

 ### Implementing Multilayer Perceptrons (MLPs)
 In Keras, a MLP is implemented by adding ‘dense’ layers.
 In the following code, a two layer MLP with 64 and 32 neurons is defined, where the input dimension is 200 (i.e., the number of SNPs):